matt-aes/bazaar/README.md

 - and a Specs service (`specsservice`, written in Python), which, given an aircraft model, returns that aircraft's specifications

 Each service is a Kubernetes Service with a Deployment, and routing to each Service is done through an Ambassador Mapping Resource.
-Communication between Services is via JSON.
+Communication between Services is via `json`.

 The Image, Inventory and Specs services provide a database-style lookup of images, individual aircraft information, and specifications for each model of aircraft in the inventory.
 To make the demo source as simple as possible,